serious-scaffold/ss-python/README.md

 - [`pre-commit`](https://github.com/pre-commit/pre-commit) with [general hooks](https://github.com/pre-commit/pre-commit-hooks) and local linters.
 - `Makefile` as the entry point for common actions.
 - VSCode settings with recommended extensions.
-- GitHub workflows for lint, test, package and documentation preview.
+- GitHub workflows for lint, tests, package and documentation preview.

 ## Roadmap